Here’s a pork carnitas taco recipe that’s not only kid-friendly but also foodie-friendly.

 2 teaspoons dried oregano

-3 pounds bone-in pork butt shoulder or pork shoulder, trim off excess fat
+2.5 pounds boneless pork butt shoulder or 3 pounds bone-in, trim off excess fat

 2 cloves garlic, minced